10 signs you need to take care of your joints (and what to do about them)

 1. You’re experiencing joint pain

-The knees are the joints most commonly affected by osteoarthritis, and you may feel them complaining when you’re carrying a heavy load or walking up or down stairs.
-You might also find that your joints ache for a while after you’ve used them.
+The knees are the joints most commonly affected by mild osteoarthritis, and you may feel them complaining when you’re carrying a heavy load or walking up or down stairs.3 You might also find that your joints ache for a while after you’ve used them.3

 2. Your joints are tender to touch

-Osteoarthritic joints tend to tighten during periods of rest, and regain their mobility after a little movement.
-This typically manifests with stiffness upon getting out of bed in the morning or standing up after sitting for a long time, and may ease off as your joints ‘warm up’.
+Osteoarthritic joints tend to be stiff.
+This typically manifests with stiffness upon getting out of bed in the morning or standing up after sitting for a long time, and may ease off as your joints ‘warm up’.3

 4. Your joints click, crack or grate when you move them